 Why does sex hurt?

+Some women find it difficult to relax because they’re worried that sex may be harmful to the pregnancy; this is an unnecessary fear – sex is not associated with any negative outcomes during pregnancy.
 Most of the time discomfort and pain during sex is just related to your changing anatomy and body shape.
 Familiar positions may become uncomfortable because your belly is in the way and more penetrating positions may become less desirable because your uterus has started to take space away from the upper part of your vagina.
 Usually, a little creativity can be both fun and problem-solving.
-Rear-entry positions, with the help of the few pillows or a wedge cushion, can solve several problems at once.
-The woman on top, as long as it’s not too penetrating, can also be pleasurable for both and it can allow you to determine the angle of injury and the depth of penetration to a degree.
+Rear vaginal-entry positions, with the help of a few pillows or a wedge cushion, can solve several problems at once.
+The woman on top, as long as it’s not too penetrating, can also be pleasurable for both and it can allow you to determine the angle of entry and the depth of penetration to a degree.
 Finally, if you lay on your side and draw your top leg upwards, this can allow your partner to straddle your bottom leg and enter at a 90° angle from the normal.
-This side saddle approach allows for complete control over the angle of entry and allows you to control the depth of penetration with your top leg; he is very unlikely to complain.
+This side saddle approach allows for complete control over the angle of entry and allows you to control the depth of penetration with your top leg.

 Is it okay to have sex during pregnancy?